aiidalab/aiidalab-k8s/aws/terraform/README.md

 You will have to manually drain the node by setting the desired number of nodes to 0 in the AWS Console, wait for the nodes to disappear, then set the desired number of nodes to 1 once `terraform apply ...` has finished.

 NOTE: Changing the desired number of nodes after the worker group template has been created will not work unless you do so in the AWS Console.
-Terraform doesn't affect that after the worker group template has been created.
+Terraform does not affect that after the worker group template has been created.

 #### Tear Down

+It is recommended to uninstall the AiiDAlab cluster installation with helm prior to deleting the resources.
+For that, follow the instructions provided in the README.md file located at the root of this repository.

-If you don't want these resources on your account forever (since they cost you money), you can tear it all down with one command per directory.
+If you do not want these resources on your account forever (since they cost you money), you can tear it all down with one command per directory.
 Terraform remembers everything it has currently built, so as long as you provide the `.tfvars` file, it will find the resources correctly and remove them in the reverse order that they were built!

 Running `terraform destroy ...` will generate a plan similar to `terraform apply ...`, but it will indicate that it is deleting resources, not deploying them.
 Again, you will be prompted to confirm the plan by typing `yes`.

 ```
-terraform destroy --var-file=<your-cluster>.tfvars
+terraform destroy --var-file=aiidalab-cluster.tfvars
 ```

 The `destroy` command can time out trying to destroy some of the Kubernetes resources, but re-running it usually solves the issue.
 If you put anything on your cluster (besides the `efs-provisioner` and the `cluster-autoscaler`), you should remove it before running `terraform destroy ...`.
-Since Terraform isn't detecting what software is on your cluster (it only knows what it put on the cluster), it doesn't know how to remove it, and that can lead to issues.
+Since Terraform isn't detecting what software is on your cluster (it only knows what it put on the cluster), it does not know how to remove it, and that can lead to issues.

 Removing the `terraform-bot` user will require to manually delete the access keys in the AWS Console.
 Then, you can delete the Terraform entries.